Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Carbohydrate: PB has a low carb content.
 The carbohydrates per serving of peanuts contribute to approximately 13 to 16% of the overall weight, resulting in a Glycemic index of 14.

 • B-6 vitamin: PB contains 0.17 g of vitamin B-6 per serving, which is over 14 % of an adult's recommended dietary allowance of 1.3 mg.
-Vitamins like B-6 fuel more than 100 enzyme physiological functions and can also benefit heart and central nervous system function [3].
+According to one of the studies from the MedicalNewsToday website, vitamins like B-6 fuel more than 100 enzyme physiological functions and can also benefit heart and central nervous system function [3].

 • Fats: 2 tablespoons of PB has 3.3g and 12.3 g of saturated and unsaturated fats respectively.
-These healthy fats can help reduce the risk of developing type 2 diabetes and heart diseases [4].
+According to a study from the Harvard Health Publishing website, these healthy fats can help reduce the risk of developing type 2 diabetes and heart disease [4].

 • Magnesium: Each peanut serving contains 57 mg of magnesium, contributing to the recommended daily amounts (RDA) of 400-420 mg quantity for males and 310-320 mg for women [5].
 This nutrient also found in a banana is necessary to maintain good health since it helps in several biochemical activities in your stomach.